-- 1. To familiarize with logic gates, combinational and Sequential logic circuits. - 2.
-To provide understanding of Digital Counters, registers and Data representation. - 3.
-To present the operation of the Central Processing Unit. - 4.
-To facilitate the techniques that computers use to communicate with input and output devices. - 5.
-To introduce the concept of memory hierarchy and memory management.
+- 1. Familiarize with logic gates, combinational and Sequential logic circuits. - 2.
+Provide understanding of Digital Counters, registers and Data representation. - 3.
+Present the operation of the Central Processing Unit. - 4.
+Facilitate the techniques that computers use to communicate with input and output devices. - 5.
+Introduce the concept of memory hierarchy and memory management.